IRON LANTERN

 H.E.C.T.O.R.

-H.E.C.T.O.R. is an acronym for the "Highly Evolved Creature Totally Oriented on Revenge".
-He is an enemy of Iron Lantern and, in the words of Hal Stark, "one of the deadliest beings alive".
-In the past, H.E.C.T.O.R. has manipulated Iron Lantern's other foes, including Black Brand and Sonicorn, into doing "his dirty work".
-More recently, in the IRON LANTERN / MARINER one-shot, H.E.C.T.O.R. and the Weaponers of A.I.M. attempted to gain control of Earth, but Iron Lantern and Mariner intervened.
+H.E.C.T.O.R. is an acronym for the "Highly Evolved Creature Totally Oriented on Revenge."
+He is an enemy of Iron Lantern and, in the words of Hal Stark, "one of the deadliest beings alive."
+In the past, H.E.C.T.O.R. has manipulated Iron Lantern's other foes, including Black Brand and Sonicorn, into doing "his dirty work."
+More recently, H.E.C.T.O.R. and the Weaponers of A.I.M. attempted to gain control of Earth but Iron Lantern and Mariner intervened.
 Iron Lantern was able to defeat H.E.C.T.O.R. at the last moment by reversing the polarity of the villain's Ion Cannon.
 After his defeat, Iron Lantern escorted H.E.C.T.O.R. to Oa the Living Planet so that the villain could be absorbed into the planet's prison levels.

 H.E.C.T.O.R. is an amalgam of MODOK (George Tarleton) of the Marvel Universe and Hector Hammond of the DC Universe.